ol-s-cloud/circle-core/GAP_ANALYSIS.md

    * Early developer feedback on usability
    * Regular architecture reviews

+## Related Documents
+- [Project Status](PROJECT_STATUS.md) - Overall project status and roadmap
+- [Sprint Status](SPRINT_STATUS.md) - Current sprint details and progress
+- [Evaluation Summary](docs/evaluations/2025-04-16-kubernetes-deployment.md) - Detailed analysis of Kubernetes deployment
+- [Historical Gap Analysis](docs/gap-analysis) - Archive of previous gap analysis reports

 ## Conclusion
-The Circle Core Framework has made significant progress with its security-first approach, completing the security foundation and most of the core infrastructure components.
-With the configuration management system now complete, only deployment templates remain for Sprint 2.
-The next phases should focus on completing deployment templates, then moving on to developer experience, beginning with CLI tools and expanding documentation.
+The Circle Core Framework has achieved a significant milestone with the completion of all infrastructure components, including the Kubernetes deployment templates.
+This marks the successful completion of Sprint 2 and enables the project to transition to Phase 3, focused on developer experience.

+The addition of Kubernetes deployment resources, along with the validation framework, provides a solid foundation for deploying Circle Core across multiple environments.
+With this foundation in place, the next steps should focus on building the CLI tools, expanding documentation, and beginning SDK development to improve overall developer experience and adoption.